icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [Awesome OpenID Connect](https://github.com/cerberauth/awesome-openid-connect) - A curated list of providers, services, libraries, and resources for OpenID Connect.

-- [The problem with OAuth for Authentication](http://www.thread-safe.com/2012/01/problem-with-oauth-for-authentication.html) - “The problem is that OAuth 2.0 is a Delegated Authorization protocol, and not a Authentication protocol.”
-10 years after, this article is still the best explanation on [why use OpenID Connect instead of plain OAuth2](https://web.archive.org/web/20250519085713/https://security.stackexchange.com/questions/37818/why-use-openid-connect-instead-of-plain-oauth2/260519#260519)?

 - [An Illustrated Guide to OAuth and OpenID Connect](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc) - Explain how these standards work using simplified illustrations.

 - [OAuth 2 Simplified](https://aaronparecki.com/oauth-2-simplified/) - A reference article describing the protocol in simplified format to help developers and service providers implement it.